JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Swagger
 * Ideally a functioning application
 * Threat model
+* Depending on the size, dedicated time, at minimum a week to do reviews, but ideally the same amount of time as a pentest, which is three weeks

 #### 11. Stop Being So Darn Helpful
 You have a tendency to help people too much.
 On the surface this might seem good, however this will eventually lead to long-term trouble and burn out.